Age and Dementia Friendly Best Practices

-Best Practice: Evaluate open checkbook and/or open budget options and deploy a solution that is easily consumed by the public, promotes transparency, and allows data to be downloaded in a machine-readable format
+Best Practice: Evaluate open checkbook and/or open budget technologies that are easily consumed by the public, promote transparency, and allow data to be downloaded in a machine-readable format.

 Best Practice: Develop a document and/or records management strategy that results in operational efficiencies and improved responsiveness to the public.

 Best Practice: Undertake an Americans with Disabilities Act (ADA) Self-Evaluation and Develop a Transition Plan to comply with Federal civil rights laws that require public buildings to be accessible to persons with disabilities.

 Best Practice: Strive for the Universal Participation (UP) designation from the Mass Cultural Council by encouraging and supporting arts and cultural facilities and events in the community.

 Public Health Best Practices

 Best Practice: Community Coalitions are a way to become a Prevention Prepared Community.
 Utilize SAMHSA’s Strategic Prevention Framework (SPF) Model as a comprehensive guide to plan, implement, and evaluate prevention practices and programs to address substance use and other community issues.
 There are multiple SPF strategies communities can implement, which can be reviewed with staff from the Bureau of Substance Addiction Services.

 Best Practice: Assess where in the municipality overdoses occur and develop environmental solutions and improve monitoring of hotspots.
 Place signage in areas where overdoses occur (such as public bathrooms) to promote carrying naloxone and calling for help.

 Best Practice: Equip all first responders with naloxone and appropriate medical supplies and ensure all first responder personnel are trained to recognize and respond to an overdose.